pbnj/awesome-podcasts/README.md

 * [The New Rustacean](http://www.newrustacean.com/show_notes/) - A podcast about learning the programming language Rust—from scratch.

 ## Security
-*Podcaasts related to Information Security*
+*Podcasts related to Information Security*

 * [Brakeing Down Security](http://www.brakeingsecurity.com/) - A podcast all about the world of Security, Privacy, Compliance, and Regulatory issues that arise in today's workplace.
 * [Defensive Security Podcast](http://www.defensivesecurity.org/) - The Defensive Security podcast is an attempt to look at recent security news and pick out lessons we can apply to the organizations we are charged with keeping secure.